The Queen Elizabeth Theatre is a performance venue in downtown Vancouver that hosts plays, concerts and other performing arts productions.

 TIP #2: Accessible seating is available throughout the orchestra and mezzanine.
 There are wheelchair-accessible washrooms on these levels as well.
 There are also specific parking spots that can be reserved ahead of time.

 TIP #3: If you love musical theatre, consider signing up for Broadway Across Canada.
 With this subscription you are guaranteed seats to all of the amazing shows that tour across the country and stop in Vancouver.
-The 2020-2021 season includes Hamilton, Anastasia, Chicago and Jesus Christ Superstar.
+The 2020-2021 season was going to include Hamilton, Anastasia, Chicago and Jesus Christ Superstar (until COVID-19 cancelled the tours).

 TIP #4: If you like live theatre, local theatre groups you might like include those listed below.
 They don’t perform at the Queen Elizabeth Theatre.
 They do though put on great shows at other nice venues.